 Do cafes have wifi?#

 Most modern cafes have wifi.
-Traditional kafeneia usually don’t.
+Traditional kafeneia usually don’t — and honestly, that’s part of their charm.
 Always ask before settling in to work.

 What’s the difference between frappe and freddo?#

 Frappe uses instant coffee shaken with water and ice.
 Freddo uses real espresso.
-Freddo is better quality; frappe is nostalgic.
+Freddo is objectively better quality; frappe is nostalgic and still has its loyalists, mostly among older Greeks who’ll debate this with you for hours.

 Can I work from cafes in Athens?#

-Yes — many cafes are laptop-friendly, especially in Kolonaki and Pagkrati.
-Avoid tiny traditional spots for long work sessions.
+Absolutely — many cafes are laptop-friendly, especially in Kolonaki and Pagkrati.
+Just avoid tiny traditional spots for long work sessions.
+Read the room: if there’s no wifi and the average age is 75, maybe don’t set up your dual monitors.

 The Bottom Line#

-For the best coffee: Taf Coffee — specialty quality, multiple locations
+For the best coffee: Taf Coffee — specialty quality, multiple locations, never disappoints

 For remote work: Tailor Made or Little Tree Books — wifi, outlets, no side-eye